 We had a Northern Gamelan Network session with John Pawson – wonderful sounds and lots of fun.
-And the Gamelan looked gorgeous under the lights.
+The Gamelan under the lights:

 Gamelan Musical Journey We played a concert for Laurence Rugg’s Musical Journey, part of this summer’s Amy Johnson Festival.
 Music included a traditional piece – Kotek – Alec Roth’s contemporary pieces – Kingston Bells for Gamelan, and Bubaran Hull – with improvised interludes between each piece.